Zaidajqc/blockNNGP/SimulationStudy/gaussian_example/README.md

-# Fast Bayesian inference of Block Nearest Neighbor Gaussian models for gaussian data
+## Fast Bayesian inference of Block Nearest Neighbor Gaussian models for GAUSSIAN data

+We provide the R code needed to run a simulation study of NNGP and block-NNGP models for gaussian data using Integrated Nested Laplace approximation (INLA).

 - [main]SimFit/runblockNNGP.R: simulate  gaussian data and fit the NNGP and blockNNGP models to the simulated data.
 - SimFit/blockNNGPfunctionREGULAR.R: auxiliary code that contains blockNNGP functions for regular blocks.
 We set family="gaussian" in inla() function.